-Any time you observe or suspect a violation of this Code, the law, or our policies, you are obligated to report it.
+Anytime you observe or suspect a violation of this Code, the law, or our policies, you are obligated to report it.
 If you aren't sure about the right course of action, you should ask for help from any of these resources:

-- Your manager knows you and your job and can often apply his or her business experience to help you make the right decision - Your Compliance Officer or designated legal counsel can help with concerns or issues related to business conduct, integrity or compliance.
+- Your manager knows you and your job and can often apply his or her business experience to help you make the right decision - Your compliance officer or designated legal counsel can help with concerns or issues related to business conduct, integrity or compliance

-You can also ask for help or report a violation or problem by contacting AlertLine\.
-It is open around the clock every day of the year and you can make your report anonymously by telephone in the U.S. by calling toll-free at 844-797-0291.
+You can also ask for help or report a violation or problem by contacting AlertLine.
+It is open around the clock every day of the year and you can make your report anonymously.

+• By telephone: in the U.S., call toll-free at 1-844-797-0291; or via the Internet at aetna.alertline.com.